 The SDLS standards [1] & [2] have been developed for use with the existing CCSDS TM, TC, AOS, and USLP Space Data Link Protocols defined in references [4], [5], [6], and [7].

 As depicted in Figure 2-2, SDLS Extended Procedures specify a separate logical interface for managing the security of the space data link.
 They neither replace nor modify the behavior of the SDLS traffic encryption and authentication services defined in [1].
+EP commands are, in essence, transmitted alongside user data within the SDL SDU.

 requirements